paytonq-zz/code2english/README.md

 # code2english
 A command line tool that converts code to english.
 Currently working on implementing Java -> English.
+Written in Haskell.